d2l-ai/d2l-vi/chapter_multilayer-perceptrons/dropout.md

 analogy to sexual reproduction.
-The authors argue that neural network overfitting is characterized by a state in which each layer an relies on a specifc pattern of activations in the previous layer, calling this condition *co-adaptation*.
+The authors argue that neural network overfitting is characterized by a state in which each layer relies on a specifc pattern of activations in the previous layer, calling this condition *co-adaptation*.
 Dropout, they claim, breaks up co-adaptation